jacksleight/statamic-bard-texstyle/README.md

 ];
 ```

-Each style must have a unique key, which is used to name the buttons (when you're not using the `button` option) and is also used internally.
+Each style must have a key which is used as the button name.
 Styles can have the following options:

 * **type (string)**
   The type (`heading`, `paragraph` or `span`).